 Welcome to my practice.

-I am experienced with evidence-based psychosocial interventions for individuals and couples struggling with post-traumatic stress, substance abuse and mental health issues.
+I am trained and experienced in the application of evidence-based psychosocial interventions for individuals and couples struggling with relationship issues, depression, stress, anxiety and post-traumatic stress.
 As a counsellor I have supported clients from diverse populations in various ways - from alleviating everyday stress and anxiety to managing mood, behavior and personality disorders.
-I am trained in the use of Motivational Interviewing, Adlerian Psychotherapy, Rational-Emotive Behaviour Therapy, Cognitive Behavioural Therapy, Logotherapy, Trauma-Informed Therapy, Solution-Focused Therapy.
-To meet the clients' individual needs, I use an integrative approach, drawing from therapeutic models such as Cognitive-Behavioural Therapy (CBT), Psychodynamic Therapies, Transactional Analysis, Dialectical Behavioural Therapy, Motivational Interviewing, First and Second Stage Trauma Treatment Methods.
+To meet the clients' individual needs, I use an integrative approach, drawing from therapeutic models such as Cognitive-Behavioural Therapy (CBT), Psychodynamic Therapies, Developmental Model of Couples Therapy, Emotionally Focused Couples Therapy, Dialectical Behavioural Therapy, Motivational Interviewing and Trauma-Informed Treatment Methods.

 Counselling Relationship: It is helpful to remember that our relationship is professional and not social.
 Our professional relationship is of utmost importance as we work together towards achieving your goals and bringing resolution and healing to your life.

 Client Rights and Responsibilities:

 Consultation and therapy visits last approximately 50 minutes to one hour and are offered by telephone, video or in-person.
 Telephone or video sessions remain the best way to prevent the spread of COVID-19; however, there are circumstances in which it would be necessary or appropriate to provide in-person services.
 Psychotherapy typically involves weekly meetings; however, this may vary depending on the nature of your problem and individual needs.